Lobbyist Tim Meenan

 12. E-PRESCRIBING PASSES FULL HOUSE HB 831/SB1192

 Beginning January 1, 2020, HB831 by Mariano requires prescribers to generate and transmit all prescriptions electronically.
 Electronic prescribing software may display information regarding a payor's formulary if nothing is designed to preclude or make more difficult the selection of any particular pharmacy by a patient or the selection of any certain medicinal drug by a prescribing practitioner.
 HB831 was referred to the Health Quality Subcommittee; Health Care Appropriations Subcommittee; Health and Human Services Committees.
 The bill passed its third and final committee stop last week and then off of the full house floor this week.
 SB1192 by Bean was referred to the Referred to Health Policy; Appropriations Subcommittee on Health and Human Services; and Appropriations Committees.
 The Senate bill passed its first of three committees, the Health Policy Committee on April 8th.
 The bill passed the Senate Appropriations Subcommittee on HHS on April 16th and then the full appropriations committee on April 18th.
-The bill will be up next on the Senate floor.
+The bill is placed on the Special Order Calendar for April 30th.

 SB398 by Farmer prohibits health insurance policies from requiring that treatment with an opioid analgesic drug product be attempted and have failed before authorizing the use of a nonopioid-based analgesic drug product.
 SB398 was referred to the Banking and Insurance; Health Policy; and Rules Committees and has not been heard.
 With no House companion, the bill is likely dead.